 Red Control Points: These control points and the red items within them are required to receive a passing score on the checklist.

 Green Items: Green items are found within red and yellow control points and are considered bonus items.
-To receive a passing score on the checklist, you must comply with a minimum of 50% of the available green bonus items—for control points with more than 3 green bonus items, you may only get credit for a maximum of 3 items (although you should record your responses for all of them).
+To receive a passing score on the checklist, you must comply with a minimum of 50% of the available green bonus items—for control points with more than three green bonus items, you may only get credit for a maximum of three items (although you should record your responses for all of them).
 This is to encourage properties to achieve bonus points without concentrating too heavily on any one area of improvement.

 Chapter 1: Farm Management, Documentation, and Training

 1.1 Documentation and scope of management practices

 The grower documents and monitors all key pressure occurrences on the farm.
 A key pressure is defined as an agricultural pest, disease, or other challenge that (1) causes region-wide and significant economic damage and (2) requires annual monitoring and treatment.
 Refer to the LIVE Green List for regional lists of key pressures in vineyards.

 The grower uses appropriate cultural and biological pest prevention and control measures consistent with the LIVE Green List, which outlines these for each key pressure.

 The grower documents all applications of EPA-registered pesticides on the farm—including insecticides, herbicides, fungicides, et al. The LIVE Pesticide Reporting Form is provided as a template and is highly encouraged to be used.
 Please note that foliar fertilizers should be reported on the LIVE Fertilizer Reporting Form, and adjuvants (including surfactants) should be reported on the LIVE Other Inputs Reporting Form.
 Refer to item explanation for detailed documentation requirements.